spartarocks123/BRFSS_multimorbidity_project/README.md

 ## 5. Key Insights

 - Individuals with higher disease burden are more engaged with healthcare systems **but also face greater financial barriers**
-- Increased utilization does not eliminate access inequities, particularly cost-related delays

 ---